 Essential oils can be dispensed in a variety of ways.
 The easiest way to use essential oils is to put a few drops on your palms, rub your hands together, cup your hands over your mouth and nose, and take a few deep breaths.

 You can also inhale them using steam.
 Add a few drops to your steaming bath, or add them to a bowl of hot water, cover your head with a towel and inhale the steam for several minutes.

 If congested, add a couple of drops to your pillowcase and place the essential oil-side down before going to sleep.

-Essential oils are natural and safe; however, it’s important to listen to your body.
-Everyone reacts to essential oils differently.
+*Essential oils are natural and safe; however, it’s important to listen to your body.
+Everyone reacts to them differently.
 Pay attention to how they are making you feel.
 Remember… a little goes a long way!

-It’s truly amazing what these simple yet complex oils can achieve.
+It’s truly amazing what these beautiful oils can achieve.

 and Founder, The Sacred Science